BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Results

 Recalling that the $\chi^2$ distribution with $n$ degrees of freedom converges towards a Gaussian with mean equal to $n$ and variance equal to $2n$, this quantity should be approximately distributed as $N(0,1)$ for ideal data, with deviations measured in units of $\sigma$.
 We adopt this $\chi^2$ as a convenient goodness-of-fit measure.

-Regarding the $\chi^2$ values plotted in the top panel of Fig.~\ref{fig:traceplot}, we see that the mean value is $\chi^2 \approx 2.5$, which thus indicates that the Gaussian white noise null hypothesis is rejected by more than $2\sigma$ for this particular PID.
-This is an early indication that something is indeed wrong with the noise model, and we will return to this observation below.
+We see that the mean value is $\chi^2 \approx 0.5\sigma$, which indicates good a good fit overall.

 The second panel shows the gain $g$ for the same PID.
-In this case, the Markov correlation length appears to be perhaps 20 samples by eye, while the burn-in phase is very short.
-Considering that we have only 1200 full Gibbs samples available, this implies that the number of independent gain samples per PID is rather limited, and probably around 50.
-However, this is still sufficient to provide a useful estimate of the true underlying distribution, and the marginal posterior may be summarized as $g=77.95\pm0.02\,\textrm{mV}\,\mathrm{K}^{-1}$.
-Even when adopting a conservative estimate of only 30 independent samples, the sampling uncertainty accounts for less than 20\,\% of the quoted uncertainty.
-For further discussion of the gain posteriors, see \citet{bp09}.
+In this case, the Markov correlation length appears very short.
+Considering that we have 3200 full Gibbs samples available, this implies that the number of independent gain samples per PID is quite high, and their histogram provides a useful estimate of the true underlying distribution; in this case the marginal posterior may be summarized as $g=77.85\pm0.02\,\textrm{mV}\,\mathrm{K}^{-1}$.
+For further discussion of the gain posteriors, see \citet{bp07}.